Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero wavefunctions

 \subsection{Deformed harmonic polynomials}

-The unbound generalized Calogero model (Calogero-Moser model with particle exchanges) may be expressed via the angular Hamiltonian and radial coordinates by inverting Eq.~\eqref{Homega'}:
+Recall that the unbounded generalized Calogero model (Calogero-Moser model with particle exchanges) may be expressed via the angular Hamiltonian and radial coordinate by inverting Eq.~\eqref{Homega'}:

+Before proceeding further, let us briefly comment on the comparative properties of the three particle-exchange models that have appeared so far \eqref{Hgen}, \eqref{Homega}, \eqref{H0}.
+The angular Hamiltonian depends on the spherical coordinates and commutes with the confined and unbound generalized Calogero Hamiltonians: $[H_\Omega,H]=[H_\Omega,H_0]=0$.
+Therefore, the $H_\Omega$ has common eigenfunctions with the $H$ and $H_0$ separately, in which the angular and radial coordinates are separated.
+The eigenfunctions of the confined system will be described in the next subsection.
+The Hamiltonians $H$ and $H_\Omega$ describe bounded motion, and each of them has a discrete spectrum.
+In contrast, the $H_0$ describes infinite motion with a continuous spectrum.
+The fact that the transition from the $H$ to $H_0$ is not smooth was already explained at the end of Sect.~\ref{sec:symmetry}.

-Let us use an equivalent Hamiltonian which is more suitable for our purpose in the current section \cite{DunklBook}.
-It is obtained from the primary one by applying the similarity map with respect to the $g$-th power of the Vandermonde polynomial's absolute value,
+Instead of Eq.~\eqref{H0}, we use an equivalent Hamiltonian better suited for the current section \cite{DunklBook}.
+It is obtained from the primary Hamiltonian through a similarity transformation with respect to the $g$-th power of the Vandermonde polynomial's absolute value,